Muntinlupa Science High School: Sections

-Technology and Livelihood Education

-Basic TLE education, which covers all areas of home economics and entrepreneurship, is offered to 7th and 8th grade students.
-The MSHS subject coordinator for TLE is Mr. Albert Manalo.

-Values Education

-All year levels are taught lessons pertaining to values enrichment, without adhering to any particular Christian sect.
-Predominantly, all lessons are based on a Philosophical and Psychological standpoint.

-Music and Arts

-7th grade music cover the Philippine music.
-8th grade specialize in Asian music. while the 9th graders study history of world music, with special attention given to the history of western music.
-Seniors study modern music.
-Students may take elective classes in music such as chorale or choir and rondalla ensemble.
-The same coverage is followed for Arts.

-Physical Education and Health

-Students may enter physical education classes which specialize in a sport: basketball (men and women), volleyball (men and women), badminton, football (men and women), table tennis, and chess.
-Students may opt to enter an elective class for dance troupe.
-Health topics cover human health, population and drug education for all year levels.

-Technical Writing

-This course is offered to Grade 7 students.
-This subject focuses more in complex foundations of English.
-It focuses on parts of speech, references, and other parts of the English language.

 Student activities

 The Muntinlupa Science High School Chorale

 The school's choir is Muntinlupa Science High School (MSHS) chorale.
 The chorale joined choir competitions like the Voices in Harmony (2006) and Ang Aming Munting Handog chorale festival where they achieved the Grand Champion spot on December 6, 2008.
 They took the first runner up spot in 2006 and 2007.
 They also joined MUSIKAPELLA where they won second runner up (2007 and 2008) and Best in Choice Piece (2008), Rotary Club Manila (2007) where they won first runner up, and SM malls singing makabayan choir competition where they were hailed Grand Champions.

 The MSHS chorale took third place in the NAMCYA 2008 choir category making them one of the best youth choirs in the National Capital Region.
 In 2010 they become the champion in MCL show choir competition, Hallmark Music and Memories Chorale Competition and Voices In Harmony 2010.
 In 2012, they were hailed Grand Champion in the 1st Xinghai Prize International Choir Championships held in Guangzhou, China.
 Subsequently, they took the first place in Voices in Harmony 2012.